Cyton Radios Programming Tutorial

 .

-Next you need a breadboard, 8 jumpers and a 0.1uF capacitor.
+Next, you need a breadboard, 8 jumpers, and a 0.1uF capacitor.
 0.1uF capacitors are small and lentil-shaped, and have the number 104 printed on one side.
-You can order them online from Amazon, eBay, or hobby electronics store.
-If you have blue buttons on your board you do not need the 0.1uF capacitor because it is already on the board.
+You can order them online from Amazon, eBay, or a hobby electronics store.
+If you have blue buttons on your board, you do not need the 0.1uF capacitor because it is already on the board.
 The 0.1uF capacitor needs to be in series between the Dongle GPIO6 pin and the OpenBCI Board RESET pin.

 - FTDI RX --> RF TX